jeff-boykin/old-work-docs/Documents/revised-project-template.md

 ### Evaluation
 Your project will be evaluated by your instructors in the following areas using the rubric below.
-- Insert guiding question
+- Insert guiding question(s) if applicable
-- Insert link to rubric
+- Insert link to rubric here

 ### RESOURCES
-Materials, Starter Code, Optional Solution Code, Suggestions for Getting Started, Past Projects
+####Materials / Starter Code (and Optional Solution Code)
-- Add your resources.
+- Add your own resources.
+- Be creative!

+####Suggestions for Getting Started / Past Projects
 - Go crazy.
 - So much room for bullets!